dabrahams/www.boostcon.com/content/pages/about.rst

 every major Linux distribution, and are used as a `must-pass testbed`__ for every serious C++ compiler.
 By the spring of 2006, it became apparent that there had been an explosion of interest.
-Among other things:
+Among other things:.

 __ http://boost.org/libs/libraries.htm#Alphabetically
 __ http://www.boost.org/doc/html/who_s_using_boost_.html